pslits/oai-pmh-wiki/OAI-PMH Concepts.md

 +--------------------------+
 ```

-## Core Entities and Relationships
+## Domain Model
+The domain model defines the core entities and relationships required to implement the OAI-PMH protocol.
+These entities represent metadata concepts described in the OAI-PMH v2.0 specification, abstracted into PHP classes that are decoupled from any infrastructure concerns.

+This model also includes additional concepts that, while not part of the OAI-PMH protocol itself, are useful for organizing, filtering, and managing metadata within your repository.

-### Table of Entities (what you already have)
+### Core Entities
-The OAI-PMH Repository Library is built around a set of core entities that represent the key concepts in the OAI-PMH protocol.
-These entities include:

 | Concept Name         | Description                                                                 |
 |----------------------|-----------------------------------------------------------------------------|
 | Item                | Represents a single record or object in the repository.                     |